 It is important to understand that different types of wood flooring are available.
 These types include solid wood flooring, engineered flooring, and longstrip flooring.
 Solid wood flooring consists of a solid piece of wood with tongue and groove sides.
 Engineered and long strip flooring are manufactured by stacking thin layers of wood to create one wood plank.

 When it comes to hardwood flooring installation, we recommend hiring a professional.
 Hardwood floor installation is a labor-intensive process that requires special tools and expertise.
-Because your hardwood floors will be a part of your home for years to come, it’s important to make sure that your flooring installation is done properly.
-At the Floor Store we have 9 area locations that have trained hardwood flooring installation professionals with years of experience.
-We’ll make sure your hardwood floors are installed properly so they are secure, safe and beautiful.
+Because your hardwood floors will be a part of your home for years to come, it’s important to ensure your flooring installation is done properly.
+At The Floor Store, we have 9 area locations that have trained hardwood flooring installation professionals with years of experience.
+We’ll make sure your hardwood floors are installed properly so they are secure, safe, and beautiful.

 - Nailing down flooring

 Depending on the technique used, there may be a fair amount of noise during the process.
 This will be particularly true if your floors are being sanded and finished.

 After installation, maintaining your new hardwood wood floors will be up to you.
 Pay special attention to cleaning and preventing scratching and denting by using rugs, mats, and felt pads for furniture.

 If you are sensitive to dust and odors, good ventilation should be established for 48 to 72 hours after installation to make sure that dust from the installation settles.
 From there, routine care and maintenance are up to you!